mihirp1998/Association-Net/README.md

 python scripts/build_VID2015_imdb.py
 ```

-The credit for the base script goes to [Huazhong University of Science and Technology](https://github.com/bilylee/SiamFC-TensorFlow).
+The credit for the base Data processing script goes to [Huazhong University of Science and Technology](https://github.com/bilylee/SiamFC-TensorFlow).
 Although I have made few changes in it to fit our data requirements.

 ## Train Association Net